What Does a 911 Dispatcher Do?

-911 dispatchers receive emergency and non-emergency calls, advise callers, and dispatch emergency units to specific locations if necessary.
+911 dispatchers receive emergency and non-emergency calls, advise callers and dispatch emergency units to specific locations as necessary.
 A 911 dispatcher is responsible for being familiar with police codes, efficiently operating a police radio dispatch system, and remaining calm during stressful situations.
 Working at an operations call center, they will spend most of their time sitting at a computer or radio dispatch unit.

-A successful 911 dispatcher can listen and communicate effectively, as they will be receiving and responding to various calls.
-911 dispatchers will need to interpret, analyze, and anticipate each caller’s situation to resolve their problems, provide information, and efficiently dispatch emergency services.
-Many callers will be in a delicate emotional state, therefore dispatchers need to feel comfortable in these difficult situations.
+A successful 911 dispatcher will listen and communicate effectively as they receive and respond to a wide variety of calls.
+911 dispatchers interpret, analyze, and anticipate each caller’s situation to resolve their problems, provide information, and efficiently dispatch emergency services.
+Dispatchers must be comfortable handling stressful, intense situations since many callers are experiencing a delicate emotional state at the time of their call.

 Are you a job seeker?

 of job openings